nyc-salamanders-2016/akme-flash-cards/README.md

 # Ruby Flashcards

 ## Summary
 We're going to build a flashcard application that functions like the application shown in Figure 1—it's not necessary to build an exact copy.
+As always, write elegant, object-oriented code, thinking through design decisions and making judgements on the best courses of action.

 ![flashcards animation](readme-assets/flashcards-animation.gif)
 *Figure 1*.
 Example flashcard implementation.